 Tip 2.
 Be Careful about the Use of Prepositions

-To express anger, there are so many idioms and phrases that take prepositions.
-While using such phrases, you must be careful since using the wrong prepositions can utterly change the meaning of the phrase.
+To express anger, some so many idioms and phrases take prepositions.
+While using such phrases, you must be careful since using the wrong prepositions can utterly change the phrase’s meaning.

 Expressing anger using correct English is as important as expressing any other emotions.
 For example, when you express your regret to someone, you want them to understand what you are regretting for.
-It’s only possible when you speak correct English; otherwise, there can be misunderstandings.
+It’s only possible when you speak correct English; otherwise, misunderstandings can occur.

 Tip 3.
 Consider the Setting: Formal or informal

-While expressing anger, you must think about which setting/context you are in. considering the setting, you should deliver your words wisely.
+While expressing anger, you must consider the setting/context you are in.
+Considering the setting, you should deliver your words wisely.

 Let’s say you’re at the movies, moderating a conference at the office, or sitting as an audience to a literary lecture.
 Something bothered you — maybe too many ads are showing on screen before the movie has started — maybe the conference room’s light went out suddenly — an audience beside you is frequently clearing this throat, which is annoying… And you’re seething with rage.